dirtmaster/dw-focus/README.md

 DW Focus
 ==============

-Simplified version of the DW Focus theme used on thepowerbase.com
+Simplified version of the DW Focus theme used on thepowerbase.com, for use on a website with largely static content.

 Modifications
 ==============

+* New dark color scheme
+* Remove per-article author references
+* Remove article ages from menus
-* Removed lame stuff
+* Removed unused code/functions

 License
 ==============